Relintai/pandemonium_engine_docs/tutorials/platform/android/android_in_app_purchases.rst

 Getting started
 ***************

-If not already done, make sure you have enabled and successfully set up :ref:`Android Custom Builds <doc_android_custom_build>`.
+If not already done, make sure you have enabled and successfully set up `Android Custom Builds <doc_android_custom_build>`.
 Grab the``GodotGooglePlayBilling`` plugin binary and config from the `releases page <https://github.com/godotengine/godot-google-play-billing/releases>`__ and put both into `res://android/plugins`.
 The plugin should now show up in the Android export settings, where you can enable it.